grrcode/NodeJs-Websockets-SocketIO-MongoDB-Webservices/README.md

 In the future I will be supplying this as a free webservice, which can be used by anyone from anywhere!

+Before you can start using:

+- Install MongoDB
+- Install NodeJS